Blogging, or self-publishing is an easy way to earn a great deal of money online so is it something everybody can do?

-If failure isn’t related to technical limits, it could be subject matter except people who are successful at blogging will tell you that picking a subject is actually insanely easy once you stop thinking so hard about it.
+If failure isn’t related to technical limits, it could be subject matter except for people who are successful at blogging will tell you that picking a subject is actually insanely easy once you stop thinking so hard about it.
 The trick is simple, pick a subject that you know about (ie cooking, marketing, cars, fishing) and that some of the other 1,966,514,816 internet users (estimated) will also like.
-The funny thing is, that if you have an interest … the chances are that others will have that interest as well.
+The funny thing is, that if you have an interest the chances are that others will have that interest as well.

-I for example, I have a passion for brewing apple cider.
+I, for example, I have a passion for brewing apple cider.
 Not the sweet stuff you drink on a cold fall day but the hard stuff your grandfather brewed in the barn.
 It’s sweet and delicious but would it make a good blog?
-According to Google AdWords, 1.5 million people searched for the subject in November … that’s a pretty good market size.
+According to Google AdWords, 1.5 million people searched for the subject in November that’s a pretty good market size.

 So the reason the average person will fail at blogging is not finding a subject.

-It’s got to be said then that logically, if not technical or subject the only reason to fail at blogging is that people are poor writers but that’s not right either because it you read my blog you’ll quickly realize that it’s riddled with spelling mistakes and grammatically rubbish.
+It’s got to be said then that logically, if not technical or subject the only reason to fail at blogging is that people are poor writers but that’s not right either because if you read my blog you’ll quickly realize that it’s riddled with spelling mistakes and grammatically rubbish.
 In fact, I’m a horrible writer that depends on spell check for everything yet, I blog successfully.

 So the reason the average person will fail at blogging is not writing.

-You’re most likely noticing a trend by this point because the reason for failing at blogging is not technical (you can hire people like me to do the technical for you), it’s not hard to find a subject and nobody cares if you’re a lousy writer so then, could it be that the reason the average person fails at blogging is marketing?
+You’re most likely noticing a trend by this point because the reason for failing at blogging is not technical (you can hire people like me to do the technique for you), it’s not hard to find a subject and nobody cares if you’re a lousy writer so then, could it be that the reason the average person fails at blogging is marketing?